Ahoo-Wang/CosId/README.md

       clock-sync: true
 ```

-The default `SnowflakeId` will directly throw a `ClockBackwardsException` when a clock callback occurs, while using the `ClockSyncSnowflakeId` will use the `ClockBackwardsSynchronizer` to actively wait for clock synchronization to regenerate the ID, providing a more user-friendly experience.
+The default `SnowflakeId` will directly throw a `ClockBackwardsException` when a clock moved backwards occurs, while using the `ClockSyncSnowflakeId` will use the `ClockBackwardsSynchronizer` to actively wait for clock synchronization to regenerate the ID, providing a more user-friendly experience.

 ### SafeJavaScriptSnowflakeId